 In households all over the country teens are planning a post-exam summer of travel around Europe by train.
-They’ll visit world famous landmarks, cultural sights, breathtaking views and probably a few clubs too.
-But are they properly prepared?
-Read on for our essentials for interrailing from the best backpacks for interrailing to travel accessories and pharmacy must-haves.
-Don’t let them leave home without our ultimate interrail packing list!
+But are they properly prepared for weeks on the road?
+Here’s our tried and tested interrail packing list, including best backpacks for interrailing, clothes to pack and essential accessories.
+Don’t let them leave home without it!
 UPDATED 2023

 This post contains affiliate links, this means that I may receive a commission at no cost to you if you click a link and make a purchase.

-So when each of my sons went off on his interrail travels I made a list of what he took – and then checked again after the trip to see what was and wasn’t essential.
+When each of my sons went off on his first interrail travels I made a list of what he took – and then checked again after the trip to see what was and wasn’t essential.
 The boys were already used to packing rucksacks for camping expeditions and backpacks for holidays.
-They asked around amongst friends who’d already been interrailing for extra tips.
+Plus they got extra tips from friends who’d already been interrailing.

 The European interrail trip is a post-exam tradition for British teens.
 For many it is their first proper holiday without their parents in tow.
 In brief, they buy an Interrail pass, valid for 15 days, 22 days or a month, and plot their journey by train around European cities.
 They’ll sleep in hostels, Airbnbs or sometimes on the trains themselves.
 Currently eastern Europe is particularly popular with student interrailers as the cost of living is lower than in western European cities like Paris or Berlin.
 You can read more of our interrail tips for teens, here.